TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.59.md

 ---

-O Jehovah, thou hast seen my wrong; judge thou my cause.
+Yahweh, you have seen my wrong.
+Judge my cause.